nchidamb/CityConnectionAPI/README.md

-	src/main/java - Contains all the Java files of the Spring Boot App src/main/resource - Contains the property files and the input file (cities.txt and application.properties) src/test/java - Contains all the Unit test cases writted in JUnit and Mockito, the Automation test (Spring Boot Test) which has 			some basic happy path test cases src/test/resources - Contains all the resources needed for Unit test
+	src/main/java - Contains all the Java files of the Spring Boot App src/main/resource - Contains the property files and the input file (cities.txt and application.properties) src/test/java - Contains all the Unit test cases writted in JUnit and Mockito, the Automation test (Spring Boot Test) which has some basic happy path test cases. src/test/resources - Contains all the resources needed for Unit test

 And here are the threshold limits used to fail the build when it does not meet the requirement: